 - A $700,000 verdict against a nursing home that failed to treat a patient’s bed sores, resulting in his death

 Call to speak with an experienced attorney like those at Clay, Massey & Associates, P.C.
-Call us today at 251-433-1000 to schedule a FREE initial consultation or click the Live Chat link on our site to chat instantly!
+To schedule a FREE initial consultation, call 251-433-1000 or click the Live Chat link on our site to chat instantly!